1Which of the following categories of SQL commands is used to define the database schema and structure?

 Correct Answer: Multiple OR conditions

-Explanation:col IN (A, B, C) is equivalent to col = A OR col = B OR col = C.
+Explanation:WHERE column IN (A, B, C) is equivalent to WHERE column = A OR column = B OR column = C.

 Incorrect!
 Try again.